Legeovany/Legeovany/README.md

 ## About me

 <p>
-Graduated Software Engineer with knowledge in JavaScript, NodeJs, Python and Java programming languages.<br>
+Software Engineer with expertise in JavaScript, NodeJs, Python and Java programming languages.<br>
-Deep professional experience in Software Engineering in Test, developing automated applications and frameworks for API and WEB testing, code review, code refactoring, software testing process, test analysis, and test planning.<br>
+My deep professional experience lies in Software Engineering in Test, where I excel in developing automated applications and frameworks for API and WEB testing, conducting code review and refactoring, and ensuring high levels of reliability and scalability.
+Additionaly optimizing development workflows and developing pipelines.<br>
-Knowledge in software development in Javascript with NodeJs, frameworks and tools such as ExpressJs, MySQL, PostgreSQL, MongoDB, Mongoose and Sequelize developing back-end applications, APIs and web applications.<br>
+Extensive knowledge in software development in Javascript and NodeJs, including ExpressJs framework developing back-end applications, APIs and web applications.<br>
-In-depth knowledge and experience on the following tools Rest Assured, Selenium, Cypress, Git, Junit, JMeter, Jira, Confluence, Jenkins, Azure, GitLab, GitHub, Postman, Scrum methodology and DevOps.<br>
+My expertise also extends to various tools such as Rest Assured, Selenium, Cypress, Git, Junit, JMeter, Jira, Jenkins, Azure, GitHub, Postman, Scrum methodology and DevOps.<br> With my experience I can effectively manage the software development lifecycle, ensuring seamless integration and delivery of top-notch software solutions.<br>
 </p>